KartikNimhan/Gemma2-Application-GenAI-/README.md

 LANGCHAIN_PROJECT=GemmaChat
 ```

-> 💡 OpenAI API key is only a placeholder — not required to use Gemma locally.
+> 💡 `OPENAI_API_KEY` is just a dummy value – it's not used when running locally with Ollama.

 ---